bca44/demographic-data-pipeline-to-powerbi/README.md

 The executable itself is not included in this repository.
 The source code and build instructions are included instead so the application can be built locally.

 One important limitation is that PyInstaller builds are OS-specific.
 An executable built on Windows is a Windows application; producing a native macOS version requires building the application in a macOS environment.
-Cross-platform packaging is one of the areas I would like to continue developing.

 ## Power BI Setup

-The public Power BI file intentionally uses a sanitized placeholder for its local data-source path so that no personal or client file paths are included in the repository.
+The public Power BI file intentionally uses a placeholder for its local data-source path so that no personal or client file paths are included in the repository.

 To connect the included report locally: